 6. Cost-Benefit Approach Principle 5 - Monetized Levels of Attributes Apply a monetized value to the Levels of each of the Attributes using a standard set of parameters or formulas, from other government agencies or industry sources, as determined by the Phase II Decision Adopting Modifications to the Risk-Based Decision-Making Framework Adopted in D.18-12-014 and Directing Environmental and Social Justice Pilots in Rulemaking (R.) 20-07-013.
 A utility may deviate from the agreed upon standard set of parameters or formulas by submitting a detailed explanation as to why the use of a different value would be more appropriate.
 The use of a different set of parameters or formulas to determine the Monetized Levels of Attributes requires an analysis comparing the results of its "equivalent or better" set of parameters or formulas against the results of the agreed upon standard set of parameters or formulas.
-7. Cost-Benefit Approach Principle 6 - Risk-Adjusted Attribute Levels Apply a Risk Attitude Scaling Function to the Monetized Levels of an Attribute or Attributes (from Row 6) to obtain Risk-Adjusted Attribute Levels.
-The Risk Attitude Scaling Function specifies attitude towards is an adjustment made in the risk model due to different magnitudes kinds of Outcomes, including capturing which can capture aversion to extreme Outcomes or indifference over a range of towards those Outcomes.
-The Risk Attitude Scaling Function can be linear or convexly non-linear.
-For example, the Risk Attitude Scaling Function is linear to express a risk neutral attitude indifference if avoiding a given change in the Monetized Attribute Level does not depend on the Attribute Level.
-Alternatively, the Risk Attitude Scaling Function is convexly non-linear to express a risk averse or risk seeking attitude aversion if a change in the Attribute level results in an increasing rate of change in the Risk-Adjusted Monetized Attribute Level as the Level of the Attribute increases if avoiding a given change in the Monetized Attribute Level differs by the Attribute Level.
-When completing Rows 5 and 24 in the RDF, if a utility chooses to address tail risk using the power law or other statistical approach and chooses to present Risk-Adjusted Levels by relying on a convex scaling function, then it must supplement its analysis by also presenting Risk-Adjusted Attribute Levels by relying on a linear scaling function.
+7. Cost-Benefit Approach Principle 6 - Risk-Adjusted Attribute Levels Apply a Risk Scaling Function to the Monetized Levels of an Attribute or Attributes (from Row 6) to obtain Risk-Adjusted Attribute Levels.
+The Risk Scaling Function is an adjustment made in the risk model due to different magnitudes of Outcomes, which can capture aversion or indifference towards those Outcomes.
+Leveis The Risk Scaling Function can be linear or convexly non-linear.
+For example, the Risk Scaling Function is linear to express indifference if avoiding a given change in the Monetized Attribute Level does not depend on the Attribute Level.
+Alternatively, the Risk Scaling Function is convexly non-linear to express aversion if a change in the Attribute level results in an increasing rate of change in the Risk-Adjusted Monetized Attribute Level as the Level of the Attribute increases.
+When completing Rows 5 and 24 in the RDF, if a utility chooses to address tail risk using the power law or other statistical approach and chooses to present Risk-Adjusted Attribute Levels by relying on a convex scaling function, then it must supplement its analysis by also presenting Risk-Adjusted Attribute Levels by relying on a linear scaling function.